cxnull/esp-alarm-assistant/README.md

 # esp-alarm-assistant
 Makes an alarm controllable in Home Assistant by using relays to press remote control buttons, and a microphone to determine whether the siren is ringing.

+This project was designed for an M5StickC Plus, and has been tested with a [Somfy Protexiom](https://boutique.somfy.fr/alarme-securite/somfy-protect/alarmes-sans-fil.html) alarm and [this remote control](https://boutique.somfy.fr/telecommande-alarme-on-off-groupes.html).

 ## Features
-- Arm and disarm your alarm remotely
+- Arm and disarm your alarm remotely or via automations thanks to Home Assistant
-- Get notifications if your alarm's siren is ringing (if the minimum sound level measured during a certain amount of time is above a certain threshold
+- Get notifications if your alarm's siren is ringing (if the minimum sound level measured during a certain amount of time is above a certain threshold)
-- Cause your alarm's siren to ring if your alarm supports it ("panic mode")
+- Cause your alarm's siren to ring if your alarm supports it ("panic mode"), for example if your [Frigate](https://frigate.video/) instance has detected a person.
-- ... get metrics and act on the ambiant sound level ?
+- ... get metrics and act on the ambiant sound level, for rudimentary presence detection?

 ## Preview